Age: 15+ (Years 9 – 12)

 - Debrief techniques

-The purpose of these workshops is to empower students to share and celebrate their cultural identities and heritage in a culturally safe space, while exploring how they can build resilience and strength through a sense of identity and cultural empowerment.
-Training prosocial skills, the conclusion of the workshop sees students perform an original piece of theatre using the themes discussed within the workshops.
+The purpose of these workshops is to empower students to share and celebrate cultural identities in a culturally safe space, while exploring how they can build awareness and strength through a sense of identity and cultural empowerment.
+The conclusion of the workshops sees students share a small text using the skills they have focused on in the workshops.